userfront/guide/docs/api.md

 The Userfront API uses API keys to authenticate requests.
 You can view and manage your API keys in the Userfront Dashboard.

-Test mode secret keys have the prefix `uf_test_` and live mode secret keys have the prefix `uf_live_`.
+Test mode keys have the prefix `uf_test_` and live mode keys have the prefix `uf_live_`.

 Your API keys carry many privileges, so be sure to keep them secure!
-Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+Do not share your API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 Authentication to the API is performed via HTTP [Bearer Auth](https://tools.ietf.org/html/rfc6750).
 Provide your API key in the header of each request as:
 `Authorization: Bearer your_api_key`.